Giraffe Species

-All four giraffe species and their subspecies live in geographically distinct areas throughout Africa and there are only a total of approx. 117,000 giraffe remaining in the wild.
+All four giraffe species and their subspecies occupy distinct geographic areas in Africa, and there are only a total of approx. 117,000 giraffe remaining in the wild.

 All species and subspecies in numbers: